Approximating Fixation Probabilities in the Generalized Moran Process: Introduction

-\paragraph{Organization of the paper.} In Section~\ref{sec:Pfix}, we demonstrate polynomial upper and lower bounds for the fixation probability $\fGr$ for an arbitrary undirected graph $G$.
+\paragraph{Organization of the paper.} In Section~\ref{sec:Pfix}, we investigate the fixation probability when $r=1$ and demonstrate polynomial upper and lower bounds for $\fGr$ for any $r\geq 0$.
 In Section~\ref{sec:Absorb}, we use our potential function to derive polynomial bounds on the absorption time (both in expectation and with high probability) in general undirected graphs.
 Our FPRAS for computing fixation and extinction probabilities appears in Section~\ref{sec:FPRAS}.